Command-Line Git

 - This command allows you to pull from the remote repository

-- This is mostly useful if your local branch is behind the remote branch and you need to catch up.
+- This is mostly useful you did something directly online (or from a different computer) and you need to catch up.

 - Pulling may overwrite any modified files that are not staged